protesilaos/my-website/_codelog/2022-04-21-modus-themes-colour-theory.md

 Note though that I do not use an actual colour wheel.
 My understanding of it is in abstract.
-As such, when I claim that the variants of cyan-magenta-yellow that are used for Avy are triadic, I do not mean it in the rigorous mathematical sense of them representing an actual triangle.
+As such, when I claim that the variants of cyan-magenta-yellow that are used for Avy are triadic, I do not mean it in the rigorous mathematical sense of them representing a fixed-size triangle.
 Because themes are not colour schemes, we have to consider the function of colour: I decided to make one a bit more saturated than the others to help guide the eye to where it needs to focus first.
 As